twinnydotdev/symmetry-core/readme.md

 - `maxConnections`: The maximum number of connections.
 - `modelName`: The name and version of the AI model to use.
 - `name`: Your chosen name as a provider on the Symmetry network.
-- `path`: The local path where Symmetry will store its configuration and data files.
+- `dataPath`: The local path where Symmetry will store its configuration and data files.
 - `public`: Whether this provider is publicly accessible on the Symmetry network.
 - `serverKey`: The unique key for connecting to the Symmetry server.
 - `userSecret`: The secret key for user uniqueness and points tracking.